 International laboratory practices differ, and as a result international MLT education and experience do not always meet the requirements of practice in Canada.
 The Canadian Society of Medical Laboratory Sciences (CSMLS) examination process can be challenging, especially without support.

 Through its focused study approach, the Manitoba Internationally Educated Medical Laboratory Technologist (MIEMLT) Bridging Program provides knowledge, clinical experience, and the confidence that will help you to achieve College of Medical Laboratory Technologists of Manitoba (CMLTM) registration and employment in Manitoba.

 A Strong Future for Manitoba’s Medical Diagnostic Sector

 MLTs are essential to the delivery of effective health services.
 Due to the increasing need for diagnostic testing within Manitoba and North America, the skills you possess as an MLT are in high demand.

-Your career as an MLT with DSM will offer long-term stability in an innovative environment where you can use your knowledge and expertise to make a difference.
+Your career as an MLT with Shared Health Diagnostic Services will offer long-term stability in an innovative environment where you can use your knowledge and expertise to make a difference.

 The MIEMLT Bridging Program

 “I was confident that I was going to pass and that I had studied the right material.” — Bridging Participant, Ramil Nevalgas